Shiva-gsk/SSL-admin-task/README.md

 ### 2. Deploying a Portfolio Website via Docker and Nginx

 For this I used FileZilla again to transfer my portfolio to VM and then created Dockerfile and .dockerignore files.
-The portfoilio is basically In NextJs.
+The portfolio is basically written In NextJs.

-Now we can create image
+Now we can create a docker image
 ```
 docker build -t portfolio .
 ```